-Our Concerts segment principally involves the global promotion of live music events in our owned and/or operated venues and in rented third-party venues, the operation and management of music venues and the production of music festivals across the world.
-While our Concerts segment operates year-round, we experience higher revenue during the second and third quarters due to the seasonal nature of shows at our outdoor amphitheaters and festivals, which primarily occur May through September.
+Our Concerts segment principally involves the global promotion of live music events in our owned and/or operated venues and in rented thirdparty venues, the operation and management of music venues and the production of music festivals across the world.
+While our Concerts segment operates year-round, we generally experience higher revenue during the second and third quarters due to the seasonal nature of shows at our outdoor amphitheaters and festivals, which primarily occur May through September.
+Revenue and related costs for events are generally deferred and recognized when the event occurs.
+All advertising costs for shows are expensed at the end of the year for any future events.

-To judge the health of our Concerts segment, we primarily monitor the number of confirmed events in our network of owned and/or operated and thirdparty venues, talent fees, average paid attendance and advance ticket sales.
+To judge the health of our Concerts segment, we primarily monitor the number of confirmed events in our network of owned and/or operated and third-party venues, talent fees, average paid attendance and advance ticket sales.
 In addition, at our owned and/or operated venues, we monitor attendance, ancillary revenue per fan and premium seat sales.
-For business that is conducted in foreign markets, we also compare the operating results from our foreign operations to prior periods on a constant dollar basis.
+For business that is conducted in foreign markets, we also compare the operating results from our foreign operations to prior periods on a constant currency basis.